Al3n70rn/arkas/README.md

 # artemis
-an R package with support for RNAseq analysis, from raw reads to pathways, typically in a few minutes
+an R package for RNAseq analysis, from raw reads to pathways, typically in a few minutes

 ```R
 library(artemis)